Classes At A Glance

 Photo I is a comprehensive class about the fundamentals of photography.
 You will attend once a week for class and once a week for a computer lab.
 While digital imaging is new to photography, "digital" refers only to the way the image is captured and stored.
 Digital chips replace film.
 Most of the other facets of photography are more than 150 years old.
 You'll discover the meaning of shutter speeds and f-stops and how to stop motion or let a "subject's motion" blur in just the right way.

-Richard has been teaching this class only twice a year for more than 15 years.
+The Macro/Close-up class is taught twice annually.
 The flexibility of this class allows for instruction and assignments to be tailored for each student's individual needs and level of experience.
-The Close-Up class will take four or five hours of your time, each week, for five weeks.
-This includes two hours of lecture/class time, and two to three hours for planning and shooting your assignments.
+The class will take four or five hours of time, each week, for seven weeks.
+This includes two hours of lecture/class time, and two to three hours for planning and shooting assignments.
 Each class will have a lecture by the instructor with a relevant shooting assignment for the next class.
 Shooting assignments may be completed at any location.

 This challenging hands-on class will give you a comprehensive understanding of Flash Photography.
 This difficult and widely misunderstood tool will be demystified.
 From Flash Guide Numbers to Balanced Fill Flash, and use of multiple Flashes, with our weekly assignments and expert tutelage, Flash Photography will be demystified.